Support with the cost of living crisis

 The Family Fund

 The Family Fund gives grants to families across the UK who are raising a disabled or seriously ill child or young person aged 17 or under.
 The grants can be used for things like family breaks, computers and tablets, clothing or household items.
 They focus on families on low incomes so you will need to be in receipt of benefits or tax credits (see full eligibility online).
 If you have already received a grant from the Family Fund, you can reapply after 15 months.
-The Family Fund

 The charity Contact provides information on their website about different benefits you may be entitled to.